HVACR Systems Servicing (SERV)

 SERV1230 | HVAC Electrical II | Lec/Lab (2 Credits)

 Introduction to semiconductors and elementary solid-state circuits used in HVACR control circuits.
 Electrical schematics for HVACR secondary and load circuitry.
 Fundamental operation and wiring of motor starter secondary and load circuits examined, diagrammed, and wired.
 Electronic theory applied to electronic air cleaners, electronically commutated motors, and digital temperature controls.
 Continued application of relays, and contactors developed in lab jobs and servicing situations encountered in the field.
+EPA Section 608 Technician Certification test review and exam (required).
 Job safety.

 SERV1240 | Heating Systems III | Lec/Lab (2 Credits)